Type 2 Diabetes Reversal – In 5 Steps

 People with Type 2 diabetes usually know they need to make a change, and they have the motivation to do so.
 But their self-efficacy – that is, their beliefs about their capabilities to succeed – is often low; they perceive significant barriers preventing them from sustaining a healthier lifestyle.

 There are, however, some useful techniques to help people with diabetes overcome the barriers to change and translate their motivation into action.
-Here are a few recommendations from my experience supporting people to better manage their condition:

 1) Letting people know that good food can be cheap